 As I’ve said before, I don’t advertise any Merch-related products on my blog that I don’t use myself.
 The staple things I still use as as follows:

-I haven’t discussed #4 and #5 yet, and I bet most of you haven’t heard of either of these, but I will be putting out a few new articles over the next few weeks to discuss these.
+I haven’t discussed #4 yet (It’s now been reviewed here!), and I bet most of you haven’t heard of either of these, but I will be putting out a few new articles over the next few weeks to discuss these.
 Feel free to click the links above to check them out before I write a new post about them.

 If you guys are new to my blog, welcome!
-Thanks for joining and don’t forget to join my email list for special coupon codes (one of which is coming this upcoming weekend!)
+Thanks for joining and don’t forget to join my email list for special coupon codes (one of which is coming this upcoming weekend.
+Keep an eye on your inbox!)

 If you have any questions you’d like answered, go ahead and leave me a comment below and I’ll answer them publicly for all of my readers.
 It’s good to be back writing!
 I didn’t realize how much I missed it.